Proclamation of Local Emergency and Shelter In Place Directive

 These are important steps in the Town’s efforts to prepare and coordinate emergency resources for the Los Gatos community.

-As a result, all Town Departments (excluding public safety and certain development services) are closed until further notice.
+As a result of the continuing Shelter-in-Place Order, all Town Departments (excluding public safety and certain development services) are closed for in-person services until further notice.
+Please see the Town Department Updates page for details on Town services.

-For more information on Public Health guidance and other important information regarding COVID-19, please visit the County Public Health website, which is updated daily and allows the public to ask questions and receive responses.
+For more information on Public Health guidance, past Orders, and other important information regarding COVID-19, please visit the County Public Health website, which is updated daily and allows the public to ask questions and receive responses.
 A person’s risk for COVID-19 is not related to race, ethnicity, or culture.

 Los Gatos Strong